-The game would begin at 3 p.m.
-Eastern, allowing every child from Myrtle Beach to Venice Beach to see every pitch, hit, stolen base, and putout if he or she so chooses.
-Using modern technology, families split across time zones could fire up their computers or smart phones and share in the exploits of the latest Mr. October.
-Families and friends would have some extra bonding time built around a baseball game.
+The game would start at 3 p.m.
+Eastern, allowing every child from Portland, Maine, to Portland, Oregon, to see every pitch, hit, stolen base, and replay review (ugh) if he or she so chooses.
+Families split across time zones could connect via smart phone and share in the exploits of the latest October hero.
+Extra bonding time for friends and families around a baseball game.
 Imagine that.